 A lack of empathy, whether it be an instilled pathology or a manifestation of

-loyalty to one’s tribe which successive governments and our courts have
+loyalty to one’s religionist community, which our governments and our courts have

-encouraged by favoring religious distinctiveness over shared secular values,
+encouraged by favouring religious distinctiveness over shared secular values,

 means we can no longer count that love of country or respect for Western